MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 When you are done having Misty recognize faces, call StopFaceRecognition.

+Endpoint: POST api/faces/recognition/start

 Parameters
 - None

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ##### StopFaceDetection - BETA
 Stops Misty's detection of faces in her line of vision.

+Endpoint: POST api/faces/detection/stop

 Parameters
 - None

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ##### CancelFaceTraining - BETA
 Halts face training that is currently in progress.
 A face training session stops automatically, so you do not need to use the CancelFaceTraining command unless you want to abort a training that is in progress.

+Endpoint: POST api/face/training/cancel

 Parameters
 - None

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ##### StopFaceRecognition - BETA
 Stops the process of Misty recognizing a face she sees.

+Endpoint: POST api/faces/recognition/stop

 Parameters
 - None

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ## Beta - Head Movement